mainmatter/mainmatter.com/src/posts/2023-07-22-the-case-for-rust-on-the-web.md

 og:
   image: /assets/images/posts/2023-06-09-securing-the-ecosystems-investment-in-emberjs/og-image.jpg
 tagline:
+  '<p>Mainmatter <a href="/blog/2022/10/12/making-a-strategic-bet-on-rust/">made
-  "Mainmatter made a strategic bet on Rust for the web in the last year.
-Our goal is to guide teams during the process of adopting Rust in web environments and we're on our way towards reaching that goal: we started the EuroRust conference, we joined the Rust Foundation, we hired Luca Palmieri as our Principal Engineering Consultant and are working on a number of Rust projects internally as well as in the open source space.</p><p>In this post, I want to share why we're confident taking that bet and why we believe Rust has a great future ahead of it in the web and cloud space."
+  a strategic bet on Rust for the web</a> in the last year.
+Our goal is to guide teams during the process of adopting Rust in web environments and we''re on our way towards reaching that goal: we started the EuroRust conference, we joined the Rust Foundation, we hired Rust expert and author <a href=\"http://twitter.com/algo_luca/\">Luca Palmieri</a> as our Principal Engineering Consultant and are working on a number of Rust projects internally as well as in the open source space.</p><p>In this post, I want to share why we''re confident taking that bet and why we believe Rust has a great future ahead of it in the web and cloud space.</p>'
 image: "/assets/images/posts/2023-06-09-securing-the-ecosystems-investment-in-emberjs/header-illustration.jpg"
 imageAlt: "The Ember logo on a gray backround picture"
 ---